 “Oh come on, all you did was guide me out of a forest, a really small one at that.
 I’d have figured a way out myself.
 I didn’t ask for help.
 I even gave you my jacket as a token of my appreciation.
 Not to mention you took me around in circles for HOURS before actually showing me the exit!”

 “A forest infested with killer sparrows it was.
 You should be thanking me still for protecting your life, I fell down 3 ditches leading the way.”

 “BUT I’M NOT A WORM.
 I’m human, and for God’s sake, get rid of that fancy accent.”

 “A human?
 Oh blimey.
 You humans behave so much like vermin that I get it all mixed up.
 My apologies.
 But fret not, fret not.
-I come to you then with a fair deal in lieu of your help.
+I shall offer you then a fair deal in lieu of your help.
 But it is your birthday.
 You say it for yourself.
-What can I get you in return for your help?”
+What booty would illicit a positive response from your end?”

 “Ah, I knew not all humans are materialistic.
 Well said lad.
 They said men are all about money.
 But I knew at once that you’re different.”

 “You really didn’t get what I said, did you?”

 “A cat I can procure before dawn, the dogs too – females if I understand correctly – and as for the rest, can you summarize that in British English?”

 As we were talking, my phone started to buzz.
 “What’s all that” he asked.
 “Just birthday wishes” I replied.

 “Is it midnight already?” he asked and pulled out a silver ring studded with the largest onyx I had ever seen.
 “This is my grandpa’s lucky ring.
 Alas, he fell into the well that he was digging and passed away.
 This was all we could salvage.
 And this I entrust to you.
 Happy birthday young master.”